101 ETF Lessons Every Financial Advisor Should Learn

 - Guggenheim ABC ETF (ABCS): This ETF focuses on three commodity powerhouses: Australia, Brazil, and Canada.
 As such, the portfolio includes some of the world’s biggest commodity producers.
 But there’s also exposure to economies that could benefit from the “trickle down” effect of strong commodity demand.

 - WisdomTree Commodity Currency Fund (CCX): This ETF offers exposure to a basket of currencies of major commodity producers, including both emerging and developed markets.
 Strong demand for commodities should generally equate to appreciation of these currencies relative to the U.S. dollar.

-Exposure to emerging markets has become an increasingly important aspect of long-term portfolios in recent years, as these economies have established themselves as the most meaningful sources of GDP growth.
+Exposure to emerging markets has become an increasingly important aspect of long-term portfolios, as these economies have established themselves as the most meaningful sources of GDP growth.
 Many investors have elected to achieve exposure to emerging markets through ETFs, a logical choice given the numerous advantages of the exchange-traded structure.
 Broad-based products such as EEM and VWO are a nice start to a balanced emerging markets allocation, but further tuning is required to achieve a truly well-rounded portfolio.
 And there are ETFs that can help:

 - Sector-Specific ETFs: As mentioned previously, international ETFs tend to be tilted towards certain sectors and away from others.
 For those looking to balance out the sector weightings, EGShares has a suite of sector-specific emerging markets ETFs that can be handy tools for increasing weights to the consumer, utilities, and health care markets.